B2B SaaSProduct StrategyDesign + Code

 *This work involves sensitive law-enforcement investigations, so I can't share full details publicly.
 These visuals are representative of the live product, and I'm glad to walk through the complete case study and design decisions in conversation.*

-LeadsOnline and LeadSuite had been growing apart, and investigators were feeling it: users kept asking LeadSuite for search capabilities that only existed in LeadsOnline.
-The product was built case-first, but investigators wanted the freedom to move across their caseload as it evolved.
-The CEO directive: stop patching the gap and unify them.
+LeadsOnline and LeadSuite had been growing apart.
+Investigators kept asking LeadSuite for search capabilities that only existed in LeadsOnline, and the case-first model made it hard to move across data as an investigation evolved.

 "I didn't hand off a spec.
-I handed off a repo."
+I handed off a future state."

 Unified platform dashboard with natural language search bar and primary actions